robmarkcole/HASS-Machinebox-Classificationbox/README.md

 Home-Assistant image classification using [Classificationbox](https://machinebox.io/docs/classificationbox).
 Follow [this guide](https://blog.machinebox.io/how-anyone-can-build-a-machine-learning-image-classifier-from-photos-on-your-hard-drive-very-5c20c6f2764f ) to create a model/models on Classificationbox.
 This component adds an `image_processing` entity for each model you have created on Classificationbox, where the state of the entity is the most likely classification of an image using that model.
+An event is fired when the confidence in classification is above the threshold set by `confidence`, which defaults to 80%.

 Place the `custom_components` folder in your configuration directory (or add its contents to an existing custom_components folder).